wellcomecollection/docs/rfcs/requesting-model/README.md

     -   Available -- you can request this, right now
     -   OnHold -- this is on hold for another user, but you can get it later
-    -   Unavailable -- you can't request this right now, but you might be able to later
+    -   Unavailable -- you can't request this
-    -   NotRequestable

     and the `message` will include any message we want to display in the UI. e.g. "This item is at digitisation and cannot be requested."